raspbian-packages/pandas/doc/source/development/meeting.rst

 Calendar
 --------

-This calendar shows all the developer meetings.
+`This calendar <https://calendar.google.com/calendar/embed?src=pgbn14p6poja8a1cf2dv2jhrmg%40group.calendar.google.com>`__ shows all the developer meetings.

-.. raw:: html

-   <iframe src="https://calendar.google.com/calendar/embed?src=pgbn14p6poja8a1cf2dv2jhrmg%40group.calendar.google.com" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

 You can subscribe to this calendar with the following links: